kanaka/mal/process/guide.md

 ## TODO:

 * simplify: "X argument (list element Y)" -> ast[Y]
-* list of types with metadata: list, vector, hash-map, mal functions
+* list of types with metadata: mal functions (required for self-hosting), list, vector, hash-map, native functions (optional for self-hosting).
 * more clarity about when to peek and poke in read_list and read_form
 * tokenizer: use first group rather than whole match (to eliminate whitespace/commas)